Naples Botanical Garden

 Naples Botanical Garden is a 170 acres botanical garden located in Naples, Florida.

 History

 The botanical garden was founded in 1993 and consists of 170 acres of cultivated gardens and preservation land, representing seven distinct natural habitats and ecosystems, and featuring over 1000 species, with special emphasis on the ecosystems between the 26th parallel north and the 26th parallel south.

+Programs for Lifelong Learning

+The Naples Botanical Garden has multiple programs promoting life-long learning for children and families.

+Some of the programs they offer are: